What is Evergreen Boys State?

 When should I plan on picking my son up?

 You can pick your son up at the end of the closing program on Saturday, June 21.
 This is a breakfast meeting for students and we typically finish around 11 a.m. or slightly later.
 You are welcome to attend this function and sit in the back, but we can’t provide breakfast for you.
 And they won’t be allowed to leave until they are released by their city instructor and all business is finished though, so don’t try to push them to leave early.

 What should my son bring with him to the program?

 He should plan on packing clothes for temperatures in the low 60′s to the upper 90′s.
-Early summer weather can be unpredictable and especially windy in Ellensburg.
-He’ll want to make sure to have a comfortable pair of athletic shoes, as he’ll be doing a lot of walking across the campus.
+Early summer weather can be unpredictable.
+He’ll want to make sure to have a comfortable pair of athletic shoes, as he’ll be doing a lot of walking.
 Also make sure to pack semi-formal business clothes, including a tie and possibly a sport coat, as there are several times through the week when he will be required to be in a shirt and tie.
 All bed sheets and linens are provided for the week, but he should plan on bringing a towel for the shower.
 It is also recommended that he bring some shower shoes/flip-flops.
 Make sure he brings toiletry items like toothpaste, shampoo, soap, shaving supplies, etc. If he would like to bring some snacks he can, but all meals will be provided and there is a small “Boys State Store” where he can buy candy, soda, cookies and other items at prices significantly below the dormitory vending machines.